8.2 Administration and governance

 - The Danish National School of Performing Arts

 - The Royal Danish Academy of Fine Arts: Schools of Visual Arts

 - The Writer School (Forfatterskolen)

 Furthermore, 97 museums are approved/accredited by the Ministry of Culture.
-The approved museums must meet criteria established in the Act on Museums (Museumsloven, LBK nr 358 af 08/04/2014) and receive public funding.
+The approved museums must meet the criteria established in the Act on Museums (Museumsloven, LBK nr 358 af 08/04/2014) and receive public funding on that ground.

 Local Government Denmark (KL): Local Government Denmark is the association and interest organisation of the 98 Danish municipalities.
 Local Government Denmark supports municipalities with consultancy services and information, supporting all municipalities in delivering local services, of which culture is a municipal responsibility.
 Furthermore, Local Government Denmark organises cooperation and networking across municipalities, where knowledge-sharing and best practice are in focus.

 A very wide range of private culture institutions across Denmark receive public funding and thereby contribute to realising the Danish cultural priorities.
 For more information on the culture institutions, see section 8.4.

 Very often, the institutions are organised in interest organisations such as Danish Museums, Danish Music- and Culture Schools and the Danish Library Association.

 The interest organisations as well as NGOs, sports associations and youth organisations are consulted in the development of new policies or when making changes to existing policies.
 Furthermore, private actors often cooperate with agencies and the Ministry of Culture in the implementation of new initiatives, for instance a current campaign to counter homophobic attitudes in sports associations.

 General distribution of responsibility for providing cultural and creative opportunities for young people in Denmark